 A Findable Experience

-In order for the space and the system to work properly the new or returning maker needs knowledge and understanding.
+For the space and the system to work correctly the new or returning maker needs knowledge and understanding.
 The device is what would be driving the information intake.

 Creating Something Desirable